 It’s an outdated view on fashion that one only has to adjust the wardrobe to new trends and/or new fitting clothes (when your weight changed).
 On the contrary, to look and feel your best ever, you have to adjust to your personal evolution.
 Typically, your body changes especially fast in midlife.
 Hand-in-hand goes the evolution of your personal style.
 Add lifestyle changes to the mix.
 Thus, there is no reason for fear of progress in style.
 It’s part of midlife.
 Every woman goes thru these changes, even a fashion and style blogger.
 In deed, today I prefer sleek and fitted with an inch of ease rather than skin tight, and the hem a hand above the knee rather than two.

 Remember: Great style is not about how many clothes a woman have in her wardrobe

 Clothes convey a message.
 They can tell the world who you are today, i.e. who you have become.
 Are your clothes lying about you and your achievements?
 If so, you may reconsider whether it’s what you want.
 If not, change it.
 Need help with what your primary personal style is?
 Take this free style personality quiz.

-As an empty-nester, orphan, divorcee, or when re-entering the work force, retirement, becoming a grandma, or upon starting to finally pursue a life-long dream like running your own buisness or selling your art, your personality grows.
-Like you out-grew you clothes fast during your childhood and teenage years, you out-grow the style that worked for you so long as you were a stay-at-home mom, a soccer mom, John Doe‘s wife, A.J.
-Squared-Away‘s daugther, Jane Doe’s mother, you get the idea.It's ok to adjust your wardrobe to the evolution of your personal style. #agelesstyle Click To Tweet
+As an empty-nester, orphan, divorcee, or when re-entering the work force, retirement, becoming a grandma, or upon starting to finally pursue a life-long dream like starting your own business or selling your art, your personality grows.
+Like you out-grew your clothes fast during your childhood and teenage years, you out-grow the style that worked for you so long when you were a stay-at-home mom, a soccer mom, John Doe‘s wife, A.J.
+Squared-Away‘s daughter, you get the idea

 However, there were also those pieces that can’t be “upcycled.”